WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

     ```
     7. Save and upload the new desktop layout file.
     8. Reload the agent desktop and confirm that the new profile template value is coming up.

-## Lab 2.4 JDS Actions

-Although, being able to aggregate and define the data within the profile template can be very useful for customers.
-We algo got something better..
-JDS Actions.
-Within a profile, you can configure Actions that will take place when a certain threshold is met.
-Meaning you could trigger actions if you see more than 2 abandoned calls from a customer on the same day or offer a discount to someone that visited your online store 3 times on the same day.
-Let's check how this works!

-Create Webex Connect webhook flow
-Create action inside the progressive profile
-Test action

 Congratulations!
 You have completed this section of the lab.